-The school's more than 200 faculty and research staff come from a wide variety of academic, public management, and direct service backgrounds, including sociology, anthropology, health and social policy, business, finance, psychology, social work, public health, law, public administration, and mental health.
+The school's more than 200 faculty and research staff come from a wide variety of academic, public management, and direct service backgrounds, including sociology, anthropology, economics, health and social policy, business, finance, psychology, social work, public health, law, public administration, public policy, environmental policy, and mental health.
 Approximately half the faculty hold joint teaching/research appointments.

 Through the Muskie School's interdisciplinary, problem-focused degree programs students gain a broad understanding of the challenges of leadership and develop competencies in policy planning, analysis, and management.
 Visiting guest speakers, student's work experiences, group assignments, and faculty research bring current events into the classroom and students into the halls of the legislature, town planning offices, health centers, and many other public, private, and nonprofit settings.

 The school's extensive applied research programs directly contribute to organizational, program, and policy innovation and capacity.
 The school is increasingly recognized nationally for applying the university's analysis and research resources to critical issues in the fields of health policy, child and family well-being, public sector management and innovation, community planning, geographic information systems, environment, and economic development.